Imaging & Reports

 Transthoracic Echocardiogram

-Normal cardiac structure and function
+Normal cardiac structure and systolic function

 Normal left ventricular ejection fraction